Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 Mixed signals to Iran

-Trump once again reasserted that the US strikes on Iran’s nuclear facilities obliterated the country’s nuclear programme.
+Trump once again reasserted that the US strikes on Iran’s nuclear facilities earlier this year obliterated the country’s nuclear programme.

 He also gave Israel a pat on the back for killing Iran’s top military leaders and many of the country’s nuclear scientists.